gabyballester/nextjs14-ecommerce-app-folder/README.md

 Shadcn provides a set of customizable, high-quality React components, perfect for building responsive projects.
 It offers a range of components from basic buttons to complex navigation systems, all designed for customization and ease of use.

+#### Data-Table from Shadcn library

+The data-table component utilizes Tanstak Table, a highly customizable and performant table library.
+It is fully compatible with Tailwind CSS, allowing for easy styling and theming to match the rest of the application.
+This integration ensures the data-table is both flexible and powerful, capable of handling complex data display requirements with ease.

 ### React-Hot-Toast

 React-Hot-Toast is used to display user-friendly notifications and response messages.
 This library makes it easy to provide real-time feedback to users with elegant and customizable toast messages.